These are the books I have found most useful in researching Simon and his world.

 - Hippolytus, in his encyclopaedic description of contemporary heresies, quotes extensively from Simon’s aeonology The Great Announcement, which mixes Jewish/Samaritan and Greek esoteric concepts with strange anatomical allegories.

 - In the Clementine Homilies/Recognitions, someone who was probably not St. Clement presents two variations on the same story: a series of debates between Simon and his sworn enemy St. Peter, consisting mainly of Simon presenting detailed criticisms of Christian doctrine and Peter countering with lame, convoluted and often downright heretical rebuttals.
 Notable for the first appearance in literature of the Faustus character, as the author’s father who is duped into Simon’s evil cult and ends up wearing Simon’s face.
 Simon’s background is expanded upon, and we learn he was part of the cult of John the Baptist, which he took over and perverted to his own ends.
-Some say the Jewish-Christian author intended the character of Simon as a satire on Paul and his supposed pagan influnces.

 (~180) The original Fodor’s Guide to the Hellenic world of the 2nd century, giving the armchair traveller a detailed description of every temple, shrine and statue of the local Olympic boxing champion, along with lengthy digressions on the history and mythology of the area.